-Perpendicular bisector of a chord
+Perpendicular bisector of chord theorem

-Categories: gcse geometry
+Categories: gcse geometry circle geometry circle theorems

 A chord is any line drawn across a circle, from one point on the circumference to another:

-The perpendicular bisector of a chord is the line that cuts the chord in half, at a right angle:
+Remember that two lines are perpendicular if the meet at a right angle, and that a bisector is a line that cuts something exactly in half.
+So the perpendicular bisector of a chord is the line that cuts the chord in half, at a right angle:

-The perpendicular bisector of a chord passes through the centre of the circle.
+This theorem states that the perpendicular bisector of a chord passes through the centre of the circle.

 This theorem is covered in this video on circle theorems: